a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 Try to move the window so that the title bar intersects the menu bar.
 Verify that the window ends up positioned partially behind the menu bar.
 * Launch DeskTop.
 Open two windows.
 Move them both so their title bars are partially behind the menu bar.
 Apple+Tab between the windows.
 Verify that the title bars do not mispaint on top of the menu bar.

 * Launch DeskTop.
 Drag a volume icon so that it overlaps the menu bar, but the mouse pointer is below the menu bar.
 Release the mouse button.
 Verify that the icon doesn't paint on top of the menu bar.
-File > Select All.
+Edit > Select All.
 Verify that the icon doesn't repaint on top of the menu bar.

 * Launch DeskTop.
 Open a window containing many folders.
 Select up to 7 folders.
 File > Open.
 Verify that as windows continue to open, the originally selected folders don't mispaint on top of them.
 (This will be easier to observe in emulators with acceleration disabled.)